zyqzxn/YuqiangZhangLab.github.io/_pages/openings.md

 #### <b>Postdocs</b>

-We seek postdocs with expertise in Atmospheric Chemistry Modeling and/or Remote Sensing.
+We are now seeking postdocs with expertise in Atmospheric Chemistry Modeling and/or Remote Sensing.
 For more detail, please [check the post]({{ site.url }}{{ site.baseurl }}/downloads/Postdoc.pdf)

 </div>